zendalona/ibus-braille/README.md

 <b>Caps lock : -</b> One can enable and disable caps lock by pressing capitol/chill key two time continuesly.

-<b>Key-remapping : -</b> One can change the all keys by using ket/shortcut page of ibus-sharada-braille-preferences.
+<b>Key-remapping : -</b> One can change the all keys by using ket/shortcut page of ibus-braille-preferences.
 Users having non qwerty keyboard can use this to setup six appropriate keys on there keyboard.
 Here user can also change the key for language switching,map switching and capitol/chill as well.
 By default the following keys are given for different functionalities:
 f, d, s, j, k, l for dots 1, 2, 3, 4, 5, 6 of the braille dots.
 Semicolon as punctuation key, 'g' as capital/chilli, 'h' for deletion of last letter, left alt map switching key, 'a' as abbreviation expansion key.
 User can tab to listen to the key assigned to the function and simply press the needed key to change it.
 After making the changes press apply button to effect the changes.
 Here also one can use restore button to come back to the default settings.

-<b>ibus-sharada-braille language editor : -</b> The language editor enable the user to add a new language, remove the existing language, add a new map
+<b>ibus-braille language editor : -</b> The language editor enable the user to add a new language, remove the existing language, add a new map
 of contractions, remove the map of contractions, and manipulate the characters and contractions of existing languages.
 One can also share the languages, maps, and contractions he has created, with others using the export and import facility.